 • Use the freshest produce.
 Don’t take those tomatoes that look like you’d better use them up.
 The success of ratatouille depends on the freshness of your vegetables.
 Take the time to choose fresh vegetables and your vegetable ratatouille will taste vibrant and delicious!

 • Slice all the vegetables as uniformly as you can.
-This will ensure they cook evenly.
+This will ensure they are similar sizes and cook evenly.
+You don’t want some vegetables overdone while others remain underdone.

 • Cover the dish.
 You don’t want the top burning while it takes its time in the oven!

 • Get bread.
-You won’t regret having slices of bread to dunk in this amazing sauce!
+You won’t regret having slices of bread to dunk in this amazing sauce.
+In my opinion this is the best part!

 What do you serve with ratatouille